DanVano/School_Student_Database/README.md

 pip install pandas
 pip install openpyxl
 In the same directory place the CSV student info database file Run the program for the main menu prompt

+### Project Status
+Core development completed.
+Bug fixes and GUI still in development.

+dvanovcan@gmail.com